wp-plugins/social-linkz/readme.txt

 If you want to add the buttons in a very specific location, your may edit your theme and insert $this-&gt;print_buttons($post, [$url], [$buttons]); (be sure that $post refer to the current post).

 It is also possible to add a widget to display buttons.

-You may also insert a QR code as you want by [qrcode size="4" px_size="2" frame_size="5"]Your text to be encoded[/qrcode].
-If you do not set the text, it will be replaced with the URL to the article.

 This plugin is under GPL licence.